PinwheelSystem/Pinwheel/README.md

 1. Download the repository
   - From GitHub: https://github.com/PinwheelSystem/Pinwheel/archive/master.zip
   - Or with Git: `git clone https://github.com/PinwheelSystem/Pinwheel`
-2. Open a terminal, change to the downloaded repo and run: `go build -o Pinwheel .`
+2. Open a terminal, change to the downloaded repo and run: `go build`
-  - Windows users will have to add the `.exe` to `Pinwheel`
 3. Assuming there are no errors, you should be able to run `./Pinwheel`.
 The first argument is the Lua source to run, for example to run a program: `./Pinwheel game.lua`